Forerunners 2022- Seminar One Report

 - Help address the gender equity balance in Athletics Ireland

 - Provide the skills and expertise to empower more women to take on senior leadership roles locally, provincially, and nationally.

 The main goal of the programme is to support women to become more active in their roles, enhance their network and thus increase the participation of women in decision-making positions in different areas of the sport.
 This is Athletics Ireland’s first step in implementing a strategy for identification, recruitment, and development of women in decision making roles and supporting them through networking and mentoring.

 Participants were in esteemed company and had the opportunity to reflect and practice in sessions with Noelle Morrissey (Emerald AC & High Performance Coach) and Dr Aine McNamara (DCU Associate Professor in Elite Performance).
 Noelle discussed the pathway decisions she had made as she navigated the intricacies of being an elite and high performance coach.
-She encouraged the participants to ‘enjoy every little victory along the way’ and to take ownership in their coaching and development.
+She reminded the participants to ‘give everything with your heart ’ and through consistent, regular efforts with confidence to take ownership in their coaching and development.
 Dr Aine shared insights into creating optimal coaching environments for coaches to thrive whilst facilitating the development of creating ones own coaching philosophy, competence and confidence.
-Lilly-Ann O’Hora facilitated a workshop that focused on creating one’s Personal Brand and Communication skills.
+Lilly-Ann O’Hora facilitated a workshop on Emotional Intelligence and focused on creating one’s Personal Brand and Communication skills.
 Here participants had the opportunity to evaluate the impact of their communication skills and identify outcomes to improve their communication skills within their roles in athletics.

 For more information, contact firstname.lastname@example.org